 When to avoid porting your mortgage

 Your existing mortgage might have been a very good deal when you accepted it but there may well be better deals available now.
-Many lenders are aware that porting can be an easier option than remortgaging and, as such, many porting deals are not particularly competitive.
+Many lenders are aware that porting can be an easier option than remortgaging.
+As such, many porting deals are not particularly competitive.
 This means that you might end up paying a higher rate of interest.

-If you’re not subject to early repayment fees, then it’s recommended to switch to a new mortgage as you’re bound to find a better deal.
+If you’re not subject to early repayment fees, then it’s recommended to switch to a new mortgage.
+This is because you’re bound to find a better deal.

 It’s important to note that while porting your mortgage can seem like a hassle-free option, you do still have to complete an application process as it technically counts as a new deal.
-Your application may also be rejected if your circumstances have changed, such as having a lower income or reduced credit rating.
+Your application may also be rejected if your circumstances have changed.
+For example, having a lower income or a reduced credit rating.

 What’s involved with the process?

-The reason for this is that despite staying with your lender and keeping the mortgage product, the existing mortgage is redeemed when you sell the property and you are requesting that your lender relends the loan to you for your new property.
-As with your existing property, a mortgage valuation on the new property ensures the property’s value meets the lender’s loan requirements.
+The reason for this is that despite staying with your lender and keeping the mortgage product, the existing mortgage is redeemed when you sell the property.
+You are requesting that your lender relends the loan to you for your new property.
+As with your existing property, a mortgage valuation on the new property ensures that the property’s value meets the lender’s loan requirements.

 You may not be approved by your lender

 You might find yourself in the position where you’re not able to port your mortgage.
-Your lender’s criteria may well have become stricter since you took out your existing mortgage, your circumstances may have changed or you might need to borrow a higher amount and don’t qualify for it.
+Your lender’s criteria may well have become stricter since you took out your existing mortgage, for example.
+Or your circumstances may have changed.
+Another scenario is that you might need to borrow a higher amount and don’t qualify for it.

 A change of circumstances

 Although you previously qualified for a mortgage product, a change in your circumstances might mean you no longer qualify for the same one.
-Factors to consider could be a change in your employment status, a lower level of income, higher expenses – you might have had a baby, for example – or increased debt, such as paying for a new car.
+Factors to consider could be a change in your employment status or a lower level of income.
+You may have higher expenses – you might have had a baby, for example – or increased debt, such as paying for a new car.
 Your credit rating might also have changed.
 For example, if you missed some mortgage payments, this can negatively affect your rating and, therefore, the possibility of qualifying to port your mortgage.

 What to do if you’re refused

 If your application is refused, even after you’ve asked the lender to review it again, then you have to decide between remortgaging and staying put.
-Consider whether it’s worth paying the early repayment charges on your existing mortgage and the costs to take a new mortgage.
+Consider whether it’s worth paying the early repayment charges on your existing mortgage.
+Also think about the costs involved when taking on a new mortgage.
 If this route is feasible, you can approach a new lender.
 If, however, the costs are too high, it will be better for you to stay where you are and let your existing mortgage deal finish.

 Borrowing more money

-It’s possible that the new property you want to purchase is more expensive and you need to borrow more funds as well as wishing to port your mortgage.
+It’s possible that the new property you want to purchase is more expensive.
+This means that you need to borrow more funds as well as wishing to port your mortgage.
 If your lender agrees to this, you will need to take out a separate top-up mortgage for the extra money.
-This new product has to be with the same lender and, as well as incurring the new mortgage set-up fees, you’ll probably have to pay a higher interest rate for the new deal as the lender will be cautious about lending the higher amount.
+This new product has to be with the same lender.
+As well as incurring the new mortgage set-up fees, you’ll probably have to pay a higher interest rate for the new deal.
+This is because the lender will be cautious about lending the higher amount.

 Borrowing less money

-If you want to borrow less money while porting your mortgage – if you’re downsizing, for example – you’ll need to repay your lender the difference between the amount you want to borrow and the amount you currently owe.
+You may want to borrow less money while porting your mortgage.
+For example, if you’re downsizing.
+You’ll need to repay your lender the difference between the amount you want to borrow and the amount you currently owe.
 Check whether any fees, such as early repayment fees, will become payable when doing this.